tezos/tezos/docs/whitedoc/the_big_picture.rst

   - :package:`tezos-client-003-PsddFKi3-commands` plugs the functions from
     :package:`tezos-client-003-PsddFKi3` as handlers for the alpha specific commands of the ``tezos-client`` command line wallet.
-  - :package:`tezos-client-000-Ps9mPmXa` contains the basic activator
+  - :package:`tezos-client-genesis` contains the basic activator
     commands available on the genesis protocol.
   - :package:`tezos-client-base-unix` implements configuration file
     and wallet storage in Unix files, user interaction via the Unix